Paul1748/paul1748.github.io/README.md

 const x = "Block code snippet in JS";
 console.log(x);
 Lists
-As you can do in HTML, Markdown allows creating of both ordered and unordered lists.
+As you can do in HTML, allows creating of both ordered and unordered lists.

 Ordered List
 1. HTML